pdmoerland/BioSB-MachineLearning-2022/README.md

 Modern biology is a data-rich science, driven by our ability to measure the detailed molecular characteristics of cells, organs, and individuals at many different levels.
 Interpretation of these large-scale biological data requires the detection of statistical dependencies and patterns in order to establish useful models of complex biological systems.
 Techniques from machine learning are key in this endeavour.
 Typical examples are the visualization of single-cell RNA-seq data using dimensionality reduction methods, base calling for nanopore sequencing data using hidden Markov models and (recurrent) neural networks, and classification of high-throughput microscopy image data using convolutional neural networks.

 In this one-week course, the foundations of machine learning will be laid out and commonly used methods for unsupervised (clustering, dimensionality reduction, visualization) and supervised (mainly classification) learning will be explained in detail.
 Methods will be illustrated using recent examples from the fields of systems biology and bioinformatics.
 Methods discussed in the morning lectures will be put into practice during the afternoon computer lab sessions.
-The course can optionally be extended with a 5-10 page report describing the analysis of a biological dataset using some of the methods taught in the course.
+The course can optionally be extended with an assignment in which you write a 5-10 page report describing the analysis of a biological dataset using some of the methods taught in the course.

 ## Registration